vippsas/vipps-solutions/static-qr-at-pos/README.md

 Before implementing this flow, please see the recommended [in-store payments flow](../in-store/README.md).

-In this flow, a user pays by scanning a QR with their Vipps MobilePay app.
+In this flow, a user pays by scanning a QR with their Vipps or MobilePay app.
 The merchant gets their ID and sends a payment request to them through the app.

 ![User scans QR.
 Merchant gets ID and sends payment.
 User pays and gets receipt.](images/static_qr_at_pos.png)